DevL/Intermediate3/concepts/02b_breakpoints.md

 # Breakpoints

-Soimetimes it is useful to halt the execution of a program at a certain position and interactively examine what values variables hold.
-Python comes with a built-in debugger that can be entered by calling the `breakpoint` function from your Python code.
+Sometimes it is useful to halt the execution of a program at a certain position and interactively examine what values variables hold.
+Python comes with a built-in debugger that can be entered by calling the [`breakpoint`](https://docs.python.org/3/library/functions.html#breakpoint) function from your Python code.
 Doing so and executing the code will drop you into an interactive Python REPL at the point you added the call to `breakpoint`.

 ```python
 def my_function(a, b):